 When you have limited knowledge of photography and a very basic camera, taking your own craft photos is perfectly acceptable if you want to catalog your work for your own reference.

-But when your photos will be used to to get your work into the absolute top tier juried arts and craft shows, they must be absolutely top notch.
+But when your photos will be used to to get your work into the very top tier juried arts and craft shows, they must be absolutely top notch.

-One benefit of working with a real expert is that you can really discover what you don't know about a subject.
+One benefit of working with a real expert is that you discover what you don't know about a subject.

 I was struck by that realization when I took my intro to photography course.

-My instructor, who is a wonderful, accomplished photographer and a fascinating teacher, taught in a stream of consciousness style, so she threw out all kinds of fascinating tidbits throughout the course.
+My instructor, who was an accomplished photographer and a wonderful teacher, threw out all kinds of fascinating tidbits throughout the course.

-She talked about techniques and conventions in photography - things I had never come across in all of my craft photography research - that only a pro would know.
+She talked about techniques and conventions in photography.
+These were things I had never come across in all of my craft photography research, and things only a pro would know.

-I wasn't rushing out to create technically correct photos of horses, but hearing all of those little bits of wisdom she could just instantly draw on was extremely instructive because it made me realize the depth of knowledge that a good, experienced photographer brings to a photo shoot.
+I wasn't rushing out to create technically correct photos of horses, but hearing all of those little bits of wisdom she could just instantly draw on was extremely instructive.
+It made me realize the depth of knowledge that a good, experienced photographer brings to a photo shoot.

 Until you really dive into a subject, you just don't know what you don't know.

-You may hesitate to pay the money to have your crafts photographed professionally for craft show applications, but in the end, if you fail to get your great products into great shows because of poor photography, there is no cost savings because you've lost all of the income potential in selling at top tier shows.
+If you're operating your business on a tight budget, you may hesitate to pay the money to have your crafts photographed professionally for craft show applications.
+Do keep in mind, if you fail to get your great products into great shows because of poor photography, there is no cost savings because you've lost all of the income potential in selling at top tier shows.

-Money spent on great photos for your craft show applications when you're ready for high-level shows is an investment that will help you gain acceptance into the most competitive juried art shows with the greatest earning potential.
+When you're ready to sell at high-level shows, money spent on great photos for your craft show applications is an investment that will help you gain acceptance into the most competitive juried art shows with the greatest earning potential.

 When you choose a photographer, ask whether he or she has experience photographing items for craft show applications.

-Whatever choices you make about photographing your crafts for arts and craft shows, be honest with yourself, and be sure that you are not limiting the potential of your business with mediocre photography.
+Whatever choices you make about photographing your crafts, be honest with yourself, and be sure that you are not limiting the potential of your business with mediocre photography.